 advertisement

-While the Indian government has consistently maintained its willingness to deal with either of the candidates, the victory of Kamala Harris or Donald Trump will present India with different sets of benefits and challenges.
+While the Indian government had consistently maintained its willingness to deal with either of the candidates, the victory of Trump or Kamala Harris was bound to present India with different sets of benefits and challenges.

 One of the supposed upsides of a Trump win for the Narendra Modi government is familiarity, having dealt with his administration closely in the past.
 The bonhomie between the two leaders has also been publicly evident: for instance, the events they appeared in together, namely the 2019 'Howdy Modi' event in Houston and 'Namaste Trump' in Ahmedabad the following year.

-In this article, we look at three specific aspects of India-US ties that could be impacted if Trump returns to the White House.
+In this article, we look at three specific aspects of India-US ties that could be impacted now that Trump is slated to return to the White House.

 One of the areas expected to be severely impacted is the economic relationship between India and the US.